1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 Here's how the gap opened.
 In September 2022, GitHub published the study that defined the decade's AI productivity narrative.
 Ninety-five developers.
 One JavaScript task.
 A lab.
 The headline: Copilot users finished 55% faster than the control group.
 That number is on every slide deck in every boardroom I've seen this year.

 In May 2024, the same vendor published a second study — a randomised controlled trial inside Accenture, 450 developers, real codebases, real review cycles, real production.
 The headline was different: 8.69% more PRs per developer.
 Fifteen percent better merge rate.
-Eighty-four percent more successful builds.
-Same vendor, same product, two years apart, and the 55% had compressed to single digits.
+Two years apart, the 55% had compressed to single digits.

 So which one do you plan capacity on?
-That is the entire question.
-And the honest answer sits between them — closer to the lower end than any vendor wants to admit.
+The honest answer sits between them — closer to the lower end than any vendor wants to admit.

 Gross Is Real.
 Net Is What Ships.

-There is a frame for this that every CFO already knows.
-Revenue is a gross number.
-Nobody runs a business on revenue.
+There is a frame every CFO already knows.
+Revenue is a gross number; nobody runs a business on it.
 You strip out cost of goods, operating expense, tax — and what survives is net income.
 A board that confused the two would not last a quarter.

 AI productivity claims work the same way.
-PRs merged, tasks completed, tokens processed, lines generated — these are gross numbers.
-They are real.
-They are also before costs.
-The costs are downstream: incident remediation, security debt, senior-engineer review time, code that gets written and then deleted before it survives a fortnight in production.
+PRs merged, tasks completed, tokens processed, lines generated — gross numbers, real, but before costs.
+The costs are downstream: incident remediation, security debt, senior-engineer review time, code written and then deleted before it survives a fortnight in production.
 The vendor publishes gross.
 Nobody publishes net.

 Gartner has been telling CFOs this for over a year.
-Randeep Rathindran, Distinguished Vice President, Research, in the Gartner Finance practice, was direct in March 2025:
+Randeep Rathindran, Distinguished Vice President in the Gartner Finance practice, was direct in March 2025:

 "Despite the excitement surrounding AI, its impact on productivity has been inconsistent, leading to what some describe as the AI productivity paradox… CFOs should recalibrate expectations on how AI will truly impact worker productivity and headcount."